 I.Cl.S. - About the Society

 The Society was formed in 1984 by Raymond Evison.
-The membership now covers 27 countries, providing the world-wide interest and appeal for this fascinating genus.
-Members come from many different cultures - from China and Japan, from Poland, Latvia and Estonia, from Germany, Great Britain and Sweden, from Australia, USA and Canada, making the Society truly international.
-The aims of the Society are;
+The membership now covers more than 20 countries, providing the world-wide interest and appeal for this fascinating genus.
+Members come from many different cultures, making the Society truly international.

 The language of the Society is English.